mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 * [Validation and User Errors in GraphQL Mutations](https://medium.com/@tarkus/validation-and-user-errors-in-graphql-mutations-39ca79cd00bf)

+## Error

+* GraphQL is capable of representing partial success
+* The request shouldn't blow up just because part of the request failed
+* This make tracking success rate a little difficult as GraphQL nearly always return success 200 even if it did not fetch any data

 ### Context

 * Once authentication with a separate endpoint, you simply pass `current_user` into GraphQL as context so you have access to user profile in the GraphQL resolver.